 If your paddling skills are rusty or non-existent consider taking the half-day “Introduction to Canoeing” course offered by Up North Adventures the day before your voyage.
 If I had known about this course I would have done it before our first trip.
 Ask the guides for advice on how to approach the Five Finger Rapids safely (the guidebook recommended using the far right channel, or finger).

-It is possible to eat grocery store food for the entire trip but space is limited in the barrels and we eat Mountain House and Packit Gourmet freeze-dried dinners that we bring from home.
+It is possible to eat grocery store food for the entire trip but space is limited in the barrels.
+We usually eat Mountain House and Packit Gourmet freeze-dried dinners that we bring from home.
 Commercially packaged backpacking food can be brought into the country but be aware of restrictions on fresh foods from the Canadian Food Inspection Agency.
 I’m never sure what the selection will be like in Whitehorse so I bring what I can and purchase the rest when we’re there.
 We supplement with fresh foods such as cabbage or broccoli slaw with oil and vinegar dressing, baby carrots, apples and cheese.
 Lunches vary but might be comprised of tortillas and various fillers.
 Early in our most recent trip we stuffed tortillas with tuna and fresh coleslaw, then we moved to dehydrated beans (rehydrated the day of use) and string cheese, and finally, when all the fresh food gave out, peanut butter and jelly.
 Breakfasts were either instant Trader Joe’s oatmeal or granola with freeze-dried fruit and powdered milk.
 We brought various libations including wine, Crystal Light, hot chocolate and good old Tang.
 Granola bars, cookies, Jelly bellies and chocolate rounded out the snacks.
 I’ve written a book, The Hungry Spork: A Long Distance Hiker’s Guide to Meal Planning about meal planning for long-distance backpacking trips that is appropriate for paddling trips as well.

 We’ve used a variety of backpacking stoves but are currently enamored with our JetBoil Flash.
 It’s compact as the small fuel canister and other parts fit inside and boils two cups of water on two minutes.
 The igniter eliminates the need for matches (though we always carry an emergency supply in case the igniter should ever fail).